-In the coming decade, it is essential to continue the long-term monitoring programmes and extend the in-situ network into regions with poor data coverage.
-Systematic use of air- and space- borne high-resolution optical images will allow compiling a truly global multi-temporal glacier inventory.
-Differencing of high-resolution digital elevation models (such as from SRTM and, TanDEM-X, WorldView and the new CNES Pleiades Space borne Glacier Observatory project) has the potential to assess decadal thickness and volume changes for thousands of individual glaciers over entire mountain ranges.
-Provided that resources for corresponding glacier monitoring activities are made available (within or outside the scientific funding system), these tasks together will boost the scientific capacity to address the grand challenges from climate-induced glacier changes and related secondary impacts.
+In the coming decade, it is essential to continue the long-term monitoring programmes and extend the in situ network into regions with poor data coverage.
+Systematic use of air- and spaceborne high-resolution optical images will allow the compilation of a truly global multi-temporal glacier inventory.
+Differencing high-resolution DEMs (such as from SRTM and, TanDEM-X, WorldView and the new CNES Pleiades Space borne Glacier Observatory project) has the potential to assess decadal thickness and volume changes for thousands of individual glaciers over entire mountain ranges.
+Provided that resources for corresponding glacier-monitoring activities are made available (within or outside the scientific funding system), these tasks together will boost the scientific capacity to address the grand challenges from climate-induced glacier changes and related secondary impacts.

-Action T19: Maintain and extend the in-situ mass balance network Action Maintain and extend the in-situ mass balance network, especially within developing countries and High Mountain Asia (Himalaya, Karakorum, Pamir). (e.g. using capacity building and twinning programmes).
-Benefit Maintain a critical climate record.
-Timeframe Ongoing.
-Who Research community, national institutions and agencies.
-Performance Indicator Number of observation series submitted to the WGMS.
-Annual Cost 100k-1M US\$
+Action T19: Maintain and extend the in situ mass balance network Action Maintain and extend the in situ mass balance network, especially within developing countries and High Mountain Asia (Himalaya, Karakorum, Pamir) (e.g. using capacity-building and twinning programmes) Benefit Maintain a critical climate record Time frame Ongoing Who Research community, national institutions and agencies Performance indicator Number of observation series submitted to WGMS Annual cost US\$ 100 000-1 million

-Action T20: Improve the funding situation for international glacier data centres Action Improve the funding situation for international glacier data centres and services as well as for long-term glacier monitoring programmes.
-Integrated and international availability of funding for sustaining program, expecting also private sectors contribution.
-Benefit Secure long term monitoring and data availability.
-Timeframe 2020 Who national and international funding agencies.
-Performance Indicator resources dedicated to glacier database management at WGMS and NSIDC; number of reference glaciers with more than 30 years of continued observations.
-Annual Cost 1-10M US\$
+Action T20: Improve the funding situation for international glacier data centres Action Improve the funding situation for international glacier data centres and services as well as for long-term glacier-monitoring programmes.
+Integrated and international availability of funding for sustaining programme, expecting also private sector contributions Benefit Secure long-term monitoring and data availability Time frame 2020 Who National and international funding agencies Performance indicator Resources dedicated to glacier-database management at WGMS and NSIDC; number of reference glaciers with more than 30 years of continued observations Annual cost US\$ 1-10 million

 Action T21: Encourage and enforce research projects to make their ECV-relevant observations available through the dedicated international data centres Action Encourage and enforce research projects to make their ECV-relevant observations available through the dedicated international data centres (e.g. through dedicated budget lines and the use of digital object identifiers for datasets).
-Benefit Open and long-term availability of data for users.
-Timeframe Ongoing.
-Who National funding agencies.
-Performance Indicator Number of datasets submitted to dedicated international data centres.
-Annual Cost 100k-1M US\$
+Benefit Open and long-term availability of data for users Time frame Ongoing Who National funding agencies Performance indicator Number of datasets submitted to dedicated international data centres Annual cost US\$ 100 000-1 million

-Action T22: Global Glacier Inventory
+Action T22: Global glacier inventory

-Action Finalize the completion of a global reference inventory for glaciers and increase its data quality (e.g., outline, time stamp) and data richness (e.g., attribute fields, hypsometry).
+Action Finalize the completion of a global reference inventory for glaciers and increase its data quality (e.g. outline, time stamp) and data richness (e.g. attribute fields, hypsometry)

-Benefit Improved data quality on glaciers.
+Benefit Improved data quality on glaciers

-Timeframe 2020
+Time frame 2020

-Who NSIDC and WGMS with GLIMS research community and space agencies.
+Who NSIDC and WGMS with GLIMS research community and space agencies

-Performance Indicator Data coverage in GLIMS database.
+Performance indicator Data coverage in GLIMS database

-Annual Cost 100k-1M US\$
+Annual cost US\$ 100 000-1 million

-Action T23: Multi-decadal Glacier Inventories Action Continue to produce and compile repeat inventories at multi-decadal time scale.
-Benefit Extend the time series of glacier information.
-Timeframe Ongoing.
-Who NSIDC and WGMS with GLIMS research community and space agencies.
-Performance Indicator Data coverage in GLIMS database.
-Annual Cost 1-10M US\$
+Action T23: Multi-decadal glacier inventories Action Continue to produce and compile repeat inventories at multi-decadal timescale Benefit Extend the time series of glacier information Time frame Ongoing Who NSIDC and WGMS with GLIMS research community and space agencies.
+Performance indicator Data coverage in GLIMS database Annual cost US\$ 1-10 million

-Action T24: Allocate additional resources to extend the geodetic dataset Action Allocate additional resources to extend the geodetic dataset at national, regional, and global level: decadal elevation change can potentially be computed for thousands of glaciers from air- and space- borne sensors.
-Benefit Improved accuracy of glacier change.
-Timeframe Ongoing.
-Who WGMS with research community and space agencies.
-Performance Indicator Data coverage in WGMS database.
-Annual Cost 30-100M US\$
+Action T24: Allocate additional resources to extend the geodetic dataset Action Allocate additional resources to extend the geodetic dataset at national, regional and global levels: decadal elevation change can potentially be computed for thousands of glaciers from air- and spaceborne sensors Benefit Improved accuracy of glacier change Time frame Ongoing Who WGMS with research community and space agencies Performance indicator Data coverage in WGMS database Annual cost US\$ 30-100 million